-Refuge Compatibility Issues and the RP - The RP for the TRFS consists of a mixture of previously studied alternatives.
-This plan includes construction of a much shorter containment structure, removal of the Melinda Headcut Structure, placement of a drainage culvert through the Owen's Lake Structure, and placement of a passive weir in the Historical Cutoff Closure Structure that will pass flows mimicking the current volume and elevation.
+Refuge Compatibility Issues and the Selected Alternative - The TSP for the TRFS consists of a mixture of previously studied alternatives.
+This plan includes construction of a much shorter containment structure, removal of the Melinda Headcut Structure, placement of drainage culverts through the Owen's Lake Structure, and placement of a passive weir in the Historical Cutoff Closure Structure that will pass flows mimicking the current volume and elevation.
 To date, a compatibility determination has not been done, nor can one be done until a final project with all associated impacts is presented.
-That is, the Refuge cannot complete a compatibility determination until they know the Corps' final plan for the TRFS; however, we can offer our general perceptions of compatibility based on information provided in the unsigned draft reports and our sound professional judgment.
+That is, we cannot complete a compatibility determination until we know the Corps' final plan for the TRFS; however, we can offer our general perceptions of compatibility based on information provided in the draft reports and our sound professional judgment.
 It is the Corps responsibility to provide sufficient information to show that the action would be beneficial to the Refuge and/or not materially detract from or interfere with meeting Refuge purposes.